geovedi/book-notes/2021/think-again.en.md

 Overconfidence cycles can lead to closed-mindedness, hindering effective rethinking.
 The story of Apple's renaissance exemplifies the importance of team efforts in rethinking, as the collective challenged Steve Jobs to change his mind about the iPhone.

-Ultimately, rethinking is a vital habit in life, enabling us to evolve our beliefs and make better judgments in a dynamic and ever-changing world.
+Rethinking is a vital habit in life, enabling us to evolve our beliefs and make better judgments in a dynamic and ever-changing world.

 ### The Armchair Quarterback and the Impostor: Finding the Sweet Spot of Confidence